arthlor/Yeser/docs/core/scoping-design.md

 Decision on monetization strategy to be made before Phase 4.
 5. Technology Stack (Confirmation)
 Mobile App: React Native + Expo for rapid development, managed workflow, and OTA updates.
-Backend/DB: Supabase for integrated Auth, Postgres DB, Storage, and Edge Functions.
+Backend/DB: Supabase, utilizing its integrated Authentication, PostgreSQL database, Storage, and critically, custom **PL/pgSQL functions (RPCs) and database triggers** for core business logic, data integrity, and feature support (e.g., streak calculations).
 This stack is deemed suitable for achieving the desired simplicity, user experience, and feature set for Yeşer.
 6. Success Metrics (How we know Ayşe is happy)
 DAU/MAU (Daily/Monthly Active Users)